LesleyLai/blog/contents/projects/easylisp/en.md

 - functional
 ---

-This is a eavl/apply style lisp interpreter my friends and I mob-programmed as a course project.
+This is an eavl/apply style lisp interpreter my friends and I mob-programmed as a course project.